 This blog post and original Denimhunters video production is sponsored by Munich Fabric Start’s Bluezone.
 Get the latest news from the show and register for the next edition here.

-I met Martin Schaefer a few years ago at my first visit to Bluezone.
+I met Martin Schaefer during my first visit to Bluezone in 2016.
 We quickly realised that we share a passion for high-quality denim and BMWs (he’s owned the e60 M5, which has a naturally aspirated V10 engine!).

 But what really interested me about Martin’s story was what he did for a living back then; making low-priced jeans for a big German retail chain.